 - Wheat germ

-Black pepper, butter, and molasses are also good sources of chromium.
+Black pepper and molasses are also good sources of chromium.

 Chromium deficiency may be seen as impaired glucose tolerance.
 It occurs in older people with type 2 diabetes and in infants with protein-calorie malnutrition.
-Taking chromium supplements can help manage these conditions.
-However, it is not a substitute for other treatment.
+Taking a chromium supplement may help, but it is not a substitute for other treatment.

 Because of the low absorption and high excretion rates of chromium, toxicity is not common.

 The Food and Nutrition Board at the Institute of Medicine recommends the following dietary intake for chromium: